Skip to main content

 Authentication

-All API requests must be authenticated with your secret API key using Bearer token authentication.
+All API requests must be authenticated with your API key and secret key.
 Your API keys carry many privileges, so be sure to keep them secure!
 Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

 curl https://api.payvessel.com/transaction/initialize \